awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-wafwebacl-cloudfront/README.md

     *Note that the default rules can be replaced by specifying the rules property of CfnWebACLProps*
 * Send metrics to Amazon CloudWatch

-### Amazon Cloudfront
+### Amazon CloudFront
-* User provided Cloudfront object is used as-is
+* User provided CloudFront object is used as-is

 ## Architecture
 ![Architecture Diagram](architecture.png)